tjnet/NewsAppSwiftMVVM/README.md

-**NewsAppSwiftMVVM** is an example app exploring ReactiveCocoa 4, MVVM, Swift 2.
+**NewsAppSwiftMVVM** is an example app exploring RxSwift, MVVM, Swift 2.

 NOTE: This is work in progress.